-Those sites identified outboard of the bulkhead wall, that is on the surface submerged beneath the waters of the Hudson River, require more complex analysis.
-Of the potential sites identified and discussed, Areas 4, 8, 12, 13, 15 and 15a, and 19, Area 19 was judged by Rutsch as the most likely area of prehistoric occupation due to topography and available resources.
-Area 19 was once an island which was probably exposed between 7,500 and 6,000 years ago (Rutsch et al. 1983:399).
-Rutsch further discusses the possibility that "deposits of river-borne silt or sand will protect fragile sites lying off sea coasts" and suggests that this may be the case for identified off-shore sites (Ibid.:401).
-He further mentions that the feasibility of recovering such sites is another issue and requires additional discussion.
+The one site identified outboard of the bulkhead wall, that is on the surface submerged beneath the waters of the Hudson River, requires more complex analysis.
+Rutsch discusses the possibility that "deposits of river-borne silt or sand will protect fragile sites lying off sea coasts" and suggests that this may be the case for identified off-shore sites (Ibid.:401).
+He further remarks that the feasibility of recovering such sites is another issue and requires additional discussion, a topic addressed in Chapter VII, Evaluation of Site Property Types, in this report.